 In 2007, during Shinzo Abe’s first term as prime minister, Defense Minister Fumio Kyuma referred to the bombing of Hiroshima and Nagasaki as “something that couldn’t be helped.” – LA Times, April 2016

 Nevertheless, the day after the September 11th attacks, I began to think about that man I encountered in Lafayette Park the day before.

 I contacted the FBI to report the incident.

 At first, they seemed to mock me.
 Asking how he was dressed, probably thinking I would reply, “in Arab garb,” such as thobe and a ghutra and egal.

 I spoke with the FBI several times after that.
 They always remained aloof and never provided information.

 Enter Bob Woodward

 I then contacted the Washington Post’s Bob Woodward, who put me in touch with his research assistant.
-We had about an ½ hour conversation in which he conveyed to me that Al-Qaeda liked to scout out their targets just before hitting them.
+We had about an ½ hour conversation in which he told me that Al-Qaeda liked to scout their targets just before hitting them.

 Was the White House a target?